Today, I’m excited to share with you some data:

 Here are all the searches that somehow relate to gaming (and their respective search volumes):

 Having looked through some of those channels myself, live gaming videos—aka, “let’s plays”—seem very popular.
-Not familiar with such videos?
+Not familiar with these?
 Here’s one of the most popular let’s plays from one of the most popular YouTubers on our list—jacksepticeye:

 Speaking of live videos, it looks like millions of people are watching live TV on YouTube.
-“CNN Live,” “Fox News Live,” and simply “live” each have millions of searches per month.
+“CNN,” “Fox News,” and “ESPN” each gets millions of searches per month.

 Live videos are so popular, in fact, that YouTube now has a dedicated channel for live streams.

-It’s not just live TV that people like watching on YouTube either: John Oliver, Stephen Colbert, Jimmy Kimmel, Jimmy Fallon, and many other US TV personalities also get millions of searches per month.
+It’s not just live TV that people like watching on YouTube either: John Oliver, Stephen Colbert, and many other US TV personalities also get millions of searches per month.

 So, to summarise, people flock to YouTube in search of entertainment.